 Motivation & Limitations of existing work

-The main motivation comes from the fact that languages with low resources (limited data) do not directly benefit from recent advances in speech transition due to limited access to a corpus that can be used from training a model.
+The motivating factor comes from the fact that languages with low resources (limited data) do not directly benefit from recent advances in speech transition due to limited access to a corpus that can be used from training a model.
 We aim extending speech to text translation models in cases where we do not have enough samples in the corpus to train a model for a given language pair.
 There has been prior work in trying to solve the same problems.
 The literature we surveyed use sequence to sequence architectures with or without attention.
 We would like to approach this task by using the transformer architecture which has showed superior performance in various natural language processing tasks

 Proposed Approach